When is the To All the Boys I’ve Loved Before sequel released on Netflix? Who’s in the cast and who’s playing John Ambrose McClaren?

 — Jordan Fisher (@Jordan_Fisher) March 28, 2019

-Maybe finest recognized for enjoying Jacob on The Secret Lifetime of the American Teenager, Fisher is a triple-threat: he launched a self-titled album in 2016 and appeared on Dancing with the Stars and in Hamilton on Broadway.

-Different newcomers to the solid embody Emmy award-winner Holland Taylor (Two and a Half Males, The Apply, Legally Blonde) as John’s grandmother Stormy, Ross Butler (13 Causes Why, Riverdale) as Peter’s finest good friend and Sarayu Rao (Massive Bang Principle, Two and a Half Males) because the Coveys’ neighbour Trina Rotshchild.
+Different newcomers to the solid embrace Emmy award-winner Holland Taylor (Two and a Half Males, The Observe, Legally Blonde) as John’s grandmother Stormy, Ross Butler (13 Causes Why, Riverdale) as Peter’s greatest pal and Sarayu Rao (Large Bang Concept, Two and a Half Males) because the Coveys’ neighbour Trina Rotshchild.

-In March, Susan Johnson introduced she wouldn’t be directing the second movie as a result of different commitments.
-Michael Fimognari, director of images on the primary movie, might be on the helm this time, whereas Johnson will stay concerned as an government producer.
+In March, Susan Johnson introduced she wouldn’t be directing the second movie resulting from different commitments.
+Michael Fimognari, director of images on the primary movie, shall be on the helm this time, whereas Johnson will stay concerned as an government producer.

 Is there a trailer for To All of the Boys I’ve Liked Earlier than 2?